 - Preheat oven to 350°F.

-- Butter bottom and sides of an 8 or 9-inch cake pan.
+- Butter bottom and sides of a cake pan (sizes listed below).

 - Lay the peach slices over the bottom of the baking pan.